See where blue-sky thinking can take you!

 Creative Forum Attendees receive a special hotel rate of $179/night.
 Once you’ve purchased your Forum Pass you’ll receive hotel booking information.

-Last Year's Main Stage Film Talks
+THIS Year's Main Stage Film Talks

 Creative Forum Sessions are panel discussions and masterclasses with prominent industry leaders and include Q&A’s.

 Next Gen creators are expanding the reach and prestige of Canadian cinema around the globe: Chandler Levack’s irresistible comedy I Like Movies, Shasha Nakhai & Rich Williamson’s Scarborough, Andrew Shim’s gorgeous feature Riceboy Sleeps, upcoming buzz films currently in post from both Caitlin Cronenberg and Danis Goulet, … Talented voices from the Next Generation are here to share with you their vision for the future of cinema.

 Shasha is a Toronto-based storyteller with over a decade of experience.
 Her work has aired on the BBC, CBC, ZDF, and Arte; screened at the Museum of Modern Art (MoMA); been nominated for 16 Canadian Screen Awards;